 2.4 EXTENDED MODELING

 For the linear regression model, a log base 10 transformation with ridge regression improved the baseline model.
-Testing R^2 improved from .7 to .7.
-The best model including outliers had high dimensional geographical variables removed and one collinear variable removed, ‘KITCHENS’.
+Testing R^2 improved from .72 to .75.
+The best model including outliers had high dimensional geographical variables removed and one collinear variable removed, ‘KITCHENS’ (see Figure 05).
 Removing high variance inflation factor (VIF) variables did not improve the performance.
 The best model including outliers passed the linear model assumptions for linearity.
-Residuals had fatter tails than a normal distribution, and the model was a bit heterosedastic.
-The model without outliers (1.7% of the data) performed the best with the same variables removed, with testing R^2 at .8406.
+Residuals had fatter tails than a normal distribution, and the model was a bit heteroscedastic.
+The model without outliers (1.7% of the data) performed the best with the same variables removed, with testing R^2 at .84 (see Figure 06).
 This model’s residuals were closer to a normal distribution.
 Because these models didn’t pass the assumptions for linear regression, this suggested that a nonlinear model may yield better results.

 LINEAR MODELS: